 - 13,028,923 shares of our common stock, on an as-converted basis, held by approximately 64 stockholders of record; - 574,953 shares of our common stock issuable upon exercise of outstanding warrants; and - 880,497 shares of our common stock issuable upon exercise of outstanding stock options.

-In connection with this offering, we consummated a 1-for-9 reverse stock split of our outstanding capital stock on June 18, 2014.
+In connection with this offering, we will consummate a 1 for 9 reverse stock split of our outstanding capital stock.

 Common Stock

 Voting Rights